Mary Bard

-Bard was the author of the three-volume Best Friends series for girls.
-She also wrote three autobiographical works: The Doctor Wears Three Faces, Forty Odd, and Just Be Yourself.
-The 1950 film Mother Didn't Tell Me was based on her first autobiographical book which covered the courtship with her husband.
-Married to a doctor, she was the mother of three daughters.
+Mary Bard Jensen (1904–1970) was a 20th-century American writer best remembered as the sister of Betty MacDonald (Mrs. Piggle-Wiggle, The Egg and I).
+Bard was the author of the three-volume Best Friends series for girls, including Best Friends (1955), Best Friends in Summer (1960), and Best Friends at School.
+She also wrote three autobiographical works: The Doctor Wears Three Faces (1949), Forty Odd (1952), and Just Be Yourself (1956).
+The 1950 film Mother Didn't Tell Me was based on her first autobiographical book, which covered the courtship with her husband.